crmathieu/planet/README.md

 # Test assignment

 ## Implementation details
 The API is designed to support multiple data storage types.
-Since the data must be persistent, the assumption was made that: **_The app doesn't need to scale and there will always be a unique instance running at any given time_**.
+Since the data needs to be persistent, this implementation assumes that: **_The app doesn't need to scale and there will always be a unique instance running at any given time_**.

 This is for simplicity sake due to the local nature of datastore that is implemented.
-The use of a datastore with systems such as a database or a key/pair service would alleviate this restriction.
+Using datastores such as a database or a key/pair service would alleviate this restriction.

 In this implementation, users and groups are kept in memory through a hash table (map).